 Interim CTOs can be involved as much as a few times per week to once a month.
 At different stages of your business you may need more or less technical guidance.

-What I can offer as an Interim CTO
+What we can offer as an Interim CTO

 - Working out the product roadmap

-- Who the first technical hires should be
+- Deciding who the first technical hires should be

 - Planning how the engineering culture could look